The Secret to Brewing Stronger Coffee in Your Coffee Maker

 Pre-infusion, which is also called “blooming,” is a method that is often used in pour-over or drip brewing.
 It involves putting a small amount of water on the coffee grounds and waiting for them to “bloom,” or let off the gas, before pouring the full amount.
 This method makes the extraction more even and can lead to a stronger and better-balanced brew.

-Long-term Steeping
+Long-Term Steeping

 For making methods that involve steeping, like a French press or cold brew, increasing the steeping time can make your coffee stronger and more flavorful.
 Try steeping the coffee for a little bit longer to get more of its flavor.

-How the Water is
+How the water is

 How good your water is can have a big effect on the taste and strength of your coffee.
 Using filtered water or water with a reasonable amount of minerals can help bring out the flavors and keep your brew from tasting like minerals you don’t like.